 4. The S-EAS sends selected T-EAS declaration message to S-EES, to inform S-EES the determined T-EAS to use as described in clause 8.8.3.7.

+5. If the T-EES is different than the S-EES and the EEC Context at the S-EES is not stale, the S-EES initiates EEC Context Push relocation with the T-EES as described in clause 8.9.2.3.
+Otherwise, if the T-EES is the same as the S-EES, EEC Context Push relocation is skipped.

-5. Based on the T-EAS selection information received from the S-EAS, the S-EES sends the target information notification to the EEC as described in clause 8.8.3.5.3.
+6. Based on the T-EAS selection information received from the S-EAS, the S-EES sends the target information notification to the EEC as described in clause 8.8.3.5.3.

-6. The S-EAS transfers the application context to the T-EAS selected in step 3.
+7. The S-EAS transfers the application context to the T-EAS selected in step 3.
 This process is out of scope of the present specification.